Welcome to Class 3S

 Our connector this half term is...

-Our focus this year will be on increasing the children’s fluency with whole numbers and the four key operations (addition, subtraction, multiplication and division), including number facts and the concept of place value.
-By the end of year 3 it is expected that the children will be able to recall and use multiplication and division facts for the 2, 3, 4, 5, 6, 8 and 10 times tables.
+Our focus will continue to be on increasing the children’s fluency with whole numbers and the four key operations, (addition, subtraction, multiplication and division) including number facts and the concept of place value.
+By the end of year 3 it is expected that the children will be able to recall and use multiplication and division facts for the 3, 4 and 8 times tables.

 Homework will be given out on Friday and should be returned by the following Wednesday.

 Please remember to bring your P.E kit on Monday and Tuesday.
 Don't forget that you should not wear any items of jewellery and only ear studs may be worn.

 Your book bag should be in school every day.
 Try to read at home as often as possible - at least 10 minutes a day!